djhmateer/djhmateer.github.io/_posts/2020-11-18-xr with tidyverse beginners guide.md

 # clear R of all objects
 rm(list=ls())

-# install on local machine
+# install package on local machine
 install.packages("tidyverse")

 # bring in tidyverse library